ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 ## Comparing algorithms

 ::: TODO
-- Prio 2: discuss how to abstract away things
+- Prio 3: discuss how to abstract away things
 :::

-### Introduction

 How do you compare two algorithms for solving some problem in terms of efficiency?
 We could implement both algorithms as computer programs and